jphmrst/PLC/src/plc/fp/Basics.lagda.md

 containing **three** backticks `` ` ``, but here the code is indented instead.
-In order make Agda pay attention to your implementation of `nextWeekday`, you must both remove the indentation, and add the three backtickss before and after the code.
+In order make Agda pay attention to your implementation of `nextWeekday`, you must both remove the indentation, and add the three backticks before and after the code.
 The indented code is simply taken as another comment like the rest of this text.
 The backticks surround actual Agda code.